TravMurav/steam-multimon/README.md

 ### Whitelist some games
 Some games works fine on multimonitor systems but some - not.
 You have two ways to whitelist game:
 * Worst but easiest: **Magic Word**
 Add `movethisgameplz` at the end of game launch options. *After that game may not start!*
+In Steam app: Game properties -> Set launch options...
+In Big Picture: Manage game -> Set launch options...
 * **CWD** - working directory
 If you run game that not whitelisted you will see message like above:
 ```
 Game: 0x08a00003 13395 Chuchel
    Not whitelisted game!
 CWD: /mnt/data/SteamLibrary/steamapps/common/CHUCHEL
-CMDLINE: ['/mnt/data/SteamLibrary/steamapps/common/CHUCHEL/Chuchel.exe', '', '', ...
 ```
 CWD usually will be game installation folder.
 You have to add it to code like this:
 ```